Cleopatra (1963 film): Plot

-Cleopatra convinces Caesar to restore her throne from her younger brother.
+Cleopatra convinces Caesar to restore her throne from Ptolemy.
 Caesar, in effective control of the kingdom, sentences Pothinus to death for arranging an assassination attempt on Cleopatra, and banishes Ptolemy to the eastern desert, where he and his outnumbered army would face certain death against Mithridates.
-Cleopatra is crowned queen of Egypt and begins to develop megalomaniacal dreams of ruling the world with Caesar, who in turn desires to become king of Rome.
+Cleopatra is crowned queen of Egypt and begins to dream of ruling the world with Caesar, who in turn desires to become king of Rome.
 They marry, and when their son Caesarion is born, Caesar accepts him publicly, which becomes the talk of Rome and the Senate.

-After he is made dictator for life, Caesar sends for Cleopatra.
+After being made dictator for life, Caesar sends for Cleopatra.
 She arrives in Rome in a lavish procession and wins the adulation of the Roman people.
-The Senate grows increasingly discontented amid rumors that Caesar wishes to be made king, which is anathema to the Romans.
+The Senate grows increasingly discontented amid rumors that Caesar wishes to be made king.
 On the Ides of March in 44 BC, a group of conspirators assassinate Caesar and flee the city, starting a rebellion.
-An alliance among Octavian (Caesar's adopted son), Mark Antony (Caesar's right-hand man and general) and Marcus Ameilius Lepidus puts down the rebellion and splits the republic.
-Cleopatra is angered after Caesar's will recognizes Octavian, rather than Caesarion, as his official heir, and she returns to Egypt.
+An alliance among Octavian (Caesar's adopted son), Mark Antony (Caesar's right-hand man and general) and Marcus Aemilius Lepidus puts down the rebellion and splits the republic.
+Cleopatra is angered after Caesar's will recognizes Octavian, rather than Caesarion, as his official heir and returns to Egypt.

 While planning a campaign against Parthia in the east, Antony realizes that he needs money and supplies that only Egypt can sufficiently provide.
-After refusing several times to leave Egypt, Cleopatra acquiesces and meets him on her royal barge in Tarsus.
-The two begin a love affair, and Cleopatra assures Antony that he is much more than a pale reflection of Caesar.
+After repeatedly refusing to leave Egypt, Cleopatra acquiesces and meets him on her royal barge in Tarsus.
+The two begin a love affair.
 Octavian's removal of Lepidus forces Antony to return to Rome, where he marries Octavian's sister Octavia to prevent political conflict.
-This upsets and enrages Cleopatra.
+This enrages Cleopatra.
 Antony and Cleopatra reconcile and marry, with Antony divorcing Octavia.
 Octavian, incensed, reads Antony's will to the Roman senate, revealing that Antony wishes to be buried in Egypt.
 Rome turns against Antony, and Octavian's call for war against Egypt receives a rapturous response.
 The war is decided at the naval Battle of Actium on September 2, 31 BC, where Octavian's fleet, under the command of Agrippa, defeats the lead ships of the Antony-Egyptian fleet.
-Cleopatra assumes that Antony is dead and orders the Egyptian forces home.
-Antony follows her, leaving the rest of his fleet leaderless and soon defeated.
+Assuming Antony is dead, Cleopatra orders the Egyptian forces home.
+Antony follows her, leaving his fleet leaderless and soon defeated.